 The abusive nature of your wife can run much deeper than you think.
 A research study states that some of the reasons your partner is abusive can be childhood abuse or they have seen their parents fight too often (4).

 2. What type of abuse is lying?

 Lying is a form of original covert abuse used by the abuser to gain control over the victim slyly.
 In relationships, lying can manifest in many forms, from half-truths and black lies to broken promises and denials.
 Essentially, the abuser uses lying as a tool to manipulate their partner.

 Men are also subjected to verbal and emotional abuse by their spouses, which is an issue that should be addressed.
-Some clear signs of an abusive wife are that she excessively intimidates you, neglects you, always yells at you, or is overly controlling.
+Some clear signs of an abusive wife are that she excessively intimidates you, is disrespectful, neglects you, always yells at you, or is overly controlling.
 If you think you are living with an abusive partner and the circumstances are out of your control, don’t be afraid to take action.
 Seeking help from an experienced counselor, undergoing therapy, and maintaining a journal can help you overcome this situation.

 - Abuse may come from the wife in the form of silent treatment, intimidation, criticism, or neglect.

 - Identify the signs of gaslighting, blame-game, or public humiliation before it affects your mental health.